Kat-mmm/cd0037-API-Development-and-Documentation-project/README.md

 By making notes ahead of time, you will practice the core skill of being able to read and understand code and will have a simple plan to follow to build out the endpoints of your backend API.

 > View the [Frontend README](./frontend/README.md) for more details.

+### Documentation API Refrence

+Getting started
+    >BASE URL: The url can be run locally as it is not hosted.
+It can be run from the backend at http://127.0.0.1:5000/, then it will be set to http://localhost:3000/ on the frontend.
+    >AUTHENTICATION: None

+Error Handling
+    Errors are be returned as JSON objects using this format:

+    ```json
+        {
+            "error": 404,
+            "message": "resource not found",
+            "success": false
+        }
+    ```
+    This API will return only these type of erros:
+        > 404 : Not Found
+        > 422 : Unprocessable

+Endpoints
+    GET '/categories'
+    >Gets a dictionary of categories where the keys are the ids and the values are the string equivalent of the id
+    >Returns an object with the key 'categories' which has an object id : type

+        ```json
+            {
+            "categories": {
+                "1": "Science",
+                "2": "Art",
+                "3": "Geography",
+                "4": "History",
+                "5": "Entertainment",
+                "6": "Sports"
+            }
+            }
+        ```

+    GET '/questions?page={int}'
+    >Gets a dictionary of paginated questions where the keys are the ids and the values are the string equivalent of the id
+    >Request Argument: 'page' int
+    >Returns an object with the key 'questions' which has an object id : An object with 10 paginated questions, total questions, object including all categories, and current category string

+        ```json
+            {
+            "questions": [
+                {
+                "id": 2,
+                "question": "question",
+                "answer": "answer",
+                "difficulty": 3,
+                "category": 1
+                }
+            ],
+            "totalQuestions": 21,
+            "categories": {
+                "1": "Science",
+                "2": "Art",
+                "3": "Geography",
+                "4": "History",
+                "5": "Entertainment",
+                "6": "Sports"
+            },
+            "currentCategory": ""
+            }
+        ```

+    DELETE '/questions/<int:id>'
+    >Takes the id of the question to be deleted then deletes that specific question
+    >Request Argument: int id
+    >Does not require any return value, it will only return the status code to indicated success or not

+    POST '/questions'
+    >sends a post to create a new question
+    >Request Body:

+        ```json
+        {
+        "question": "new question",
+        "answer": "new answer",
+        "difficulty": 3,
+        "category": 1
+        }
+        ```
+    >Does not need to return any data

+    POST '/question'
+    >Sends a post to search for the provided search term
+    >Request Body:

+        ```json
+        {
+        "searchTerm": "search term from the user"
+        }
+        ```
+    >Returns a list of questions, a number of totalQuestions that met the search term and the current category string

+    GET '/categories/<int:id>/questions'
+    >gets the questions based on the spcific category id provided
+    >Request Argument int id
+    >Returns an object with questions for the specified category, total questions, and current category string

+        ```json
+        {
+        "questions": [
+            {
+            "id": 3,
+            "question": "question",
+            "answer": "answer",
+            "difficulty": 3,
+            "category": 1
+            }
+        ],
+        "totalQuestions": 100,
+        "currentCategory": "Science"
+        }
+        ```

+    POST '/quizzes'
+    >Send a post to get the next question
+    >Request Body:

+        ```json
+        {
+            'previous_questions' : {[4, 2, 1, 10]}
+            'quiz_category' : 'currentCategory'
+        }
+        ```

+    >Returns and object with a single question

+        ```json
+        {
+        "question": {
+            "id": 1,
+            "question": "question",
+            "answer": "answer",
+            "difficulty": 3,
+            "category": 2
+        }
+        }
+        ```